San Marcos Growers LogoSan Marcos Growers

 Beschorneria 'Ding Dong' - A large growing Beschorneria that forms a thick rosette to 3 feet wide with green sandpaper-textured leaves.
 When the plant matures, the flower stalk, likened to a 7 foot tall asparagus shoot, emerges.
 The stalk ages to a bright red as the red side branches form, bearing bell-shaped red and green flowers that last for several weeks.
 This plant was a selection made by Tony Avent from plants resulting from a cross between Beschorneria yuccoides ssp. dekosteriana and Beschorneria septentrionalis made in the mid 1990's by Bay area horticulturist Martin Grantham.
 This plant is larger and hardier than the more common Beschorneria yuccoides and evergreen to 10-15° F. Image courtesy of Tony Avent.

-This information about Beschorneria 'Ding Dong' displayed is based on research conducted in our horticultural library and from reliable online resources.
-We also will relate observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments that we receive from others and we welcome hearing from anyone with additional information, particularly if they can share any cultural information that would aid others in growing it.
+The information about Beschorneria 'Ding Dong' displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
+We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
+We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.

 [MORE INFO]